Ilonka Karasz: Illustration

 During the illustration portion of her career, Karasz was often referred to as the “hermit painter”.
 This nickname, however, misrepresents the repeated work she completed for various Greenwich Village publications and the impressions she made on peers.
 Karasz began painting covers for The New Yorker in 1924 and continued up to 1973.
 She had a total of 186 New Yorker covers across those six decades, many of them featuring lively vignettes of daily life viewed from above and drawn using unusual color combinations.
 She also created covers and illustrations for avant-garde magazines—including Guido Bruno's Bruno's Weekly, Modern Art Collector, and Playboy: A Portfolio of Art and Satire—as well as for children's books such as The Heavenly Tenants.
 Less well known are the numerous maps she created, mostly for books but also as magazine covers.

 Personal life

-In 1920 Karasz married Dutch chemist Willem Nyland (died 1975), with whom she had two children.
+In 1920 Karasz married Dutch chemist and pianist Willem Nyland (died 1975), with whom she had two children.
 They built a house in Brewster, New York, where Karasz lived for most of her life and which was featured in a 1928 spread in House Beautiful magazine.
 The couple lived in Java between 1929 and 1931, where Karasz complemented her eclectic mix of modern and traditional furnishings with murals that paid homage to the surrounding tropical foliage.

+In 1924, Karasz and her husband attended a lecture by the Armenian-born spiritual teacher George Ivanovich Gurdjieff during his first trip to the United States.
+The couple subsequently started involving themselves in the teachings of Gurdjieff and working with his representative in the United States, A. R. Orage.
+They often visited Gurdjieff in Paris and were the first persons to visit him there immediately after the end of the war in 1945.
+On this occasion, Gurdjieff asked them to start a group in New York City, which eventually became the Chardavogne Group in 1967, also known as the Institute for Religious Development, and based in Warwick, NY.
+The couple remained involved in the teachings of Gurdjieff until the end of their lives.